tlahin/roger_skyline_1/README.md

    - Do not enable ufw, if you're using an SSH connection, before configuring it's settings.
 It might cause some trouble. :)

-  To begin, we want to make sure our SSH connection to the VM stays open by allowing the connection to the port:
+  To begin, you want to make sure our SSH connection to the VM stays open by allowing the connection to the port:
   `sudo ufw allow <portnumber>/tcp`.

-  We want to enable other connections aswell such as HTTP and HTTPS:
+  You want to enable other connections aswell such as HTTP and HTTPS:
   `sudo ufw allow 80/tcp`, port 80 being HTTP.
   `sudo ufw allow 443`, 443 being HTTPS.

-  Finally to enable firewall and changes we made to it: `sudo ufw enable`.
+  Finally to enable firewall and changes made to it: `sudo ufw enable`.

 # DoS protection